Jewellery Jargon: Clasp Styles

 Magnetic clasps are not recommended for people with pacemakers or other similar devices.

 Some of this style include a bar across the opening of the hole.
 This acts as a safety catch to lessen the chance of you loosing the piece if it should get caught or pulled.
+In the top right picture above, both clasps are open, but caught on a safety bar.

 Fish Hook Clasp